 - To determine how much you will need to set aside for your taxes if you are self-employed.
 You may need to pay installments, and you will want to save for those installments.

 - To evaluate whether your tax withholdings are adequate or too high.
 Adjusting your withholdings correctly ensures you have enough money for your needs without having to pay a big tax bill in the new year.
+However, withholding too much from your paycheck isn’t good either since it prevents your money from be put to work elsewhere.

 - So you understand how much income you have.
 Understanding how much you have to pay in total can help you make important financial decisions because it will help you determine how much money you will have in your pocket.